-Notwithstanding the foregoing, activities such as private study, research, one-to-one training or time spent sitting examinations do not count for CPD purposes.
+Notwithstanding the foregoing, activities such as private study, research, one-toone training or time spent sitting examinations do not count for CPD purposes.
 In addition, other activities which do not count for CPD purposes include:

-- · reading of articles, magazines, newspapers and journals; - research, notwithstanding that same may be required as part of a solicitors employment or academic studies; - first aid and/or safety and/or manual handling training courses (unless there is some specific update on the law regarding Health and Safety matters and provided such training is in excess of a continuous period of 30 minutes, which is the minimum amount of time which can be claimed as CPD); - sitting of examinations; - 'marking' of examination papers; - completing quizzes; - meditation or mindfulness courses (unless such courses specifically include techniques to alleviate or ameliorate work pressures and/or stresses); - · general lifestyle hobbies; - 'keep fit' and/or healthy nutrition training; - volunteer work for any legal advice centre, working at a Citizens Advice Bureau, FLAC and/or a community scheme(s); - pro bono work; - work shadowing; - after-dinner speeches/tours or receptions, attendance at lunches (unless there is a specific training item relevant to the practice of a solicitor, such as an update on the state of the law or practice in a particular legal area for the benefit for those present); - annual general meetings (unless there is a specific agenda item relevant to the practice of a solicitor such as an update on the state of the law or practice in a particular legal area for the benefit of those present, when only the actual time in excess of a continuous period of 30 minutes spent on that specific agenda item can be claimed as a credit).
+- reading of articles, magazines, newspapers and journals; - research, notwithstanding that same may be required as part of a solicitors employment or academic studies; - setting, correcting or marking of examination papers; - sitting of examinations; - · completing quizzes; - general lifestyle hobbies; - 'keep fit' training; - volunteer work for any legal advice centre, working at a Citizens Advice Bureau, FLAC and/or a community scheme(s); - pro bono work; - work shadowing: - after-dinner speeches/tours or receptions, attendance at lunches (unless there is a specific training item relevant to the practice of a solicitor, such as an update on the state of the law or practice in a particular legal area for the benefit for those present); - · annual general meetings (unless there is a specific agenda item relevant to the practice of a solicitor such as an update on the state of the law or practice in a particular legal area for the benefit of those present, when only the actual time in excess of a continuous period of 30 minutes spent on that specific agenda item can be claimed as a credit): - preparation for undergoing an audit; - attendance at networking events or launches.